ImperialCollegeLondon/RowActionMethods.jl/README.md

 iterate_model!(m, conditions)
 ```

+## Defining Custom Stopping Conditions

-As can be seen, two new conditions are defined, combined into a single variable, and passed into the iteration function.
+In the previous example two conditions are defined (a convergence condition, and an iteration condition) and passed into the iteration function.
 If the builtin conditions are not sufficient, then a new one can be defined.
-This requires a type and a function:
+This requires a new type that inherits from the `StoppingCondition` abstract type, and a new method for the `stopcondition` function that evaluates the new type.

 ```julia
 #A new struct that must inherit from StoppingCondition